 The Employment Law Department of Young Conaway Stargatt & Taylor, LLP, is the largest in Delaware.
 For more than twenty-five years, our attorneys have represented private and public employers in every facet of management-side employment law, including discrimination and harassment claims, wrongful-discharge, workforce reduction planning, immigration issues, and restrictive-covenant enforcement.
-The Department also works with clients on traditional labor matters, including union avoidance and decertification training, developing strike plans, stroke control and resolution, collective bargaining, and arbitration.
+The Department also works with clients on traditional labor matters, including union avoidance and decertification training, developing strike plans, strike control and resolution, collective bargaining, and arbitration.

 Our attorneys have extensive litigation experience and regularly represent clients in Delaware’s state and federal trial and appellate courts, before the U.S. Equal Employment Opportunity Commission, National Labor Relations Board, U.S. and Delaware Departments of Labor, the OFCCP, and other state and federal administrative tribunals.
 Attorneys in the Employment Law Department defends clients against claims in all employment-related areas, such as wrongful discharge, breach of employment contract, discrimination, wages and overtime compensation, unemployment, unfair labor practices, restrictive covenants, Family and Medical Leave Act, Americans With Disabilities Act, privacy violations, and workplace torts.